zenom/BOB/README.md

 If you use rvm and maintain an .rvmrc in your project directory, BOB will automatically source this file so you don't have to source it in your build steps.

+Otherwise to run the build in a specific environment, you can do something like the following in one of your first build steps:  `source /home/user/.rvm/environments/ruby@gemset`

 .bobrc
 ------